 Also double check any place names, street addresses, phone numbers, websites or business names you refer to in your email.
 It is very easy to mix up emails or numbers and cause lots of frustration for readers.

-While we are on checking the details, make sure all of your own signature block details are correct.
+While we are checking the details, make sure all of your own signature block details are correct.
 That means the correct phone numbers and website addresses.
 Many people don’t see the mistakes in their own signature blocks – but clients do!

 Getting ready to send